LeoBao-CS/LeoBao-CS/README.md

 - 👋 Hi, I’m @LeoBao-CS
-- 👀 I’m interested in CV, NLP, applied math topics inclduing dynamic system, cryptography, and analysis.
+- 👀 I’m interested in CV, NLP, and cybersecurity
 - 💞️ I’m looking to collaborate on cryptography or AI related projects.
 - 📫 How to reach me: 1249424990bsq@gmail.com